veklang/compiler/docs/ir/validation.md

 - every block ends in a terminator

 If an invariant cannot be satisfied for a construct, that construct is not backend-supported yet.
-The lowerer must throw a clear "not yet supported" error rather than silently emitting incorrect IR.
+The lowerer must throw a clear unsupported-feature error rather than silently emitting incorrect IR.